xybersolve/react-functional-lifecycle/README.md

-# React Lifecycle - Functional vs. Class
+# React Lifecycle - Functional vs. Class Based

 A brief self documented extrapolation on React lifecycles for functional components in comparison with class based components.